jprjr/luasodium/README.md

 ## Caveats

-`libsodium` includes function for secure programming, like allocating memory that avoids swapping, securely zeroing out memory, clearing the stack, and so on.
+`libsodium` includes functions for secure programming, like allocating memory that avoids swapping, securely zeroing out memory, clearing the stack, and so on.